Carramar, New South Wales: Schools

 Carramar Public School features an infants and primary school, although the school technically falls within the suburb of Villawood.

 Commercial areas and transport

 Carramar has a small commercial shopping centre, and a small industrial area.
 The suburb also features a Rashay's, which is a family restaurant and café.
 Carramar railway station is on the Main Southern railway line.
 Ruby Manor, situated in Ruby Street, is a modern apartment block that is a nursing home and an aged care facility that has over 90 beds and 60 rooms.

 Recreational areas

-The area features Prospect Creek, which winds through the suburb and contains several parks and nature reserves on its corridor, such as, Fairfield Precinct Park which is adjacent to those residing in the suburb's northern outskirts, the adjoining Heiden Park, Oakdene Park (which features the Bland Oak), Artir Street Reserve, Waterside Crescent Reserve, Carramar Riverside Reserve, Sandal Crescent Reserve, Carrawood Park (which features a sports field) and Lansdowne Bridge Reserve (which features the David Lennox Walk track besides the creek and Lansdowne Bridge, which is observable to the south).
+The area is traversed by Prospect Creek, whose riparian corridor contains several parks and nature reserves, including Fairfield Precinct Park on the suburb's northern outskirts, the adjoining Heiden Park, Oakdene Park (home to the Bland Oak), Artir Street Reserve, Waterside Crescent Reserve, Carramar Riverside Reserve, Sandal Crescent Reserve, Carrawood Park (which includes a sports field), and Lansdowne Bridge Reserve, which features the David Lennox Walk alongside the creek and the heritage-listed Lansdowne Bridge.